 - 12. SUPPORTS the development of U.S. energy policy that greatly reduces the use of fossil fuels by supporting energy efficiency and conservation and responsible development of clean renewable energy.
 (2012) - 13.
 OPPOSES the United States' continued reliance on coal as a primary energy source, and SUPPORTS a moratorium on mountain top removal coal mining.
 (2010) - 14.
+OPPOSES the use of fracking and ENCOURAGES all countries to invest in renewable alternatives to fracking.
+(2020) - 15.
+SUPPORTS efforts aimed at increasing sustainability and environmental awareness within hospitals, clinics, and other healthcare settings.
+This should include but is not limited to endeavors to reduce production of medical and non-medical waste and construction of modern, "green" buildings and healthcare infrastructure.
+(2020) - 16.
+STRONGLY ENCOURAGES reducing the use of plastic packaging and creation of plastic waste worldwide (2020) - 17.
+In regard to off-shore drilling (2020): - a.
+OPPOSES off-shore drilling. - b.
+ENCOURAGES all countries to invest in renewable alternatives to off-shore drilling. - 18.
 Regarding Fossil Fuel Investment - a.
 SUPPORTS divestment from energy companies whose primary business relies upon fossil fuels and reinvestment in companies that provide renewable energy sources; - b.
 SUPPORTS preferential investments producing clean energy, climate conscious and health promoting businesses whenever deemed possible; - c.
 SUPPORTS education of health professionals across the career spectrum concerning climate change, fossil fuels and the health co-benefits of action to address climate change; - d.
-URGES other health sector organizations and health care professionals to adopt similar fossil fuel divestment policies. - 15.
+URGES other health sector organizations and health care professionals to adopt similar fossil fuel divestment policies. - 19.
 In regard to the development, implementation, and enforcement of environmental laws, regulations, and policies: - a.
 BELIEVES that all persons have the right to fair and meaningful involvement in the development of such policies, regardless of their identities.
 (2017) - b.
 OPPOSSES efforts to disproportionately burden segments of society with pollution or other environmental hazards.
 (2017)